-A few months ago, I taught my Father how to use social media.
-My father is a builder, and while the concepts and communication philosophies that lie behind Twitter, Pinterest and Instagram still elude him (“But I don’t want to know what Richard Branson had for breakfast!”), he now has a Facebook page.
+A few weeks ago, I taught my Father how to use social media.
+My father is a builder, and while the concepts that lie behind Twitter, Pinterest and Instagram still elude him (“But I don’t want to know what Richard Branson had for breakfast!”), he now has a Facebook page.

 Convincing this hulk of a man who makes his living knocking down walls with a sledgehammer that he needed a Facebook page was one of the highlights of my IT career.
-Since then, I’m pleased to report that his business has increased by a third, by following just a few simple social media tips that even a 60-year-old man with fingers the size of sausages can master.
+Since then, I’m pleased to report that his Construction firm's business has increased by a third, simply by following a few basic social media tips that even a 60-year-old man with fingers the size of sausages can master.

 Entering the Online Sales Room